 Drink plenty of fluids

-Try to drink at least two litres (four pints) a day.
-That’s about eight glasses.
+Try to drink at least two litres (four pints) of fluids a day.
+This is about eight glasses.
 And if it’s hot or if you’re exercising, it is important to drink even more.
 It’s best to drink small amounts regularly throughout the day.

-Not drinking enough will make symptoms worse, not better.
-Concentrated urine irritates the bladder.
-Drinking more will reduce symptoms of bladder irritation and train your bladder to hold more urine.
+Drinking too little will make your symptoms worse.
+Urine that’s concentrated irritates the bladder.
+Drinking more reduces bladder irritation and trains your bladder to hold more urine.
 It also reduces your risk of getting urine infections.